open-component-model/ocm-spec/doc/appendix/E/README.md

 standard OCM library and tool set.
 For example, there is a dedicated downloader for helm charts providing the filesystem helm chart format regardless of the storage method and supported media type.

-Besides these centrally defined types, some typically used vendor specific types are:

-- [`landscaper.gardener.cloud/blueprint`](blueprint.md) an installation description for the landscaper tool
-- [`toiPackage`](toiPackage.md) a package for the Tiny OCM Installation Framework.
-- [`toiExecutor`](toiExecutor.md) an executor for the Tiny OCM Installation Framework